geilerloui/deep-learning/reinforcement-learning/Lesson-6.md

 $$

-To motivate a slightly different update rule so we instead of averaginf sample returns we average the sampled value of this sum plus all the rest
+To motivate a slightly different update rule so we instead of averaging sample returns we average the sampled value of this sum oplus all the rest
 $$
 V(S_t) \leftarrow V(S_t) + \alpha (R_{t+1} + \gamma V (S_{t+1}) - V(S_t))
 $$